Feature

 5 obscure stats about north London derby history

-Gabriel Jesus celebrates scoring against Tottenham
+Bukayo Saka celebrates scoring against Tottenham Hotspur

-Ahead of the game, we’ve delved into the record books to bring you some of the more obscure statistics from our meetings with Tottenham, and give you all the trivia you need to impress your mates wherever you’re watching this iconic clash.
+Ahead of the game, we’ve delved into the record books to bring you some of the more obscure statistics from our meetings with Spurs, and give you all the trivia you need to impress your mates wherever you’re watching this iconic clash.

 Home comforts